X

 Clinical Psychology Program - Admission

 The Clinical Psychology PhD program typically accepts 5-9 students for admission each year.
 Before you apply, please carefully review our Clinical Student Handbook to make sure our program model, values, and available training experiences are good fits for your interests and career goals.
 Please also review our clinical faculty members' websites and identify 1-3 Clinical Psychology faculty members with research interests that fit with your interests.
 You will be admitted to work with one particular Clinical Psychology faculty member as a mentor, and the compatibility of research interests with your mentor is an important part of the admissions process.
 Drs.
-Berlin, Golden, Murphy, Rudd, Whelan, and Williams will hold a virtual interview day on Friday, February 2, 2024.
+Berlin, McDevitt-Murphy, Rudd, Whelan, and Williams will be admitting for Fall 2025.
+A virtual interview day will be held on February 7th.
 All interviews will be conducted via video conference.

 Data on our student body are provided here.